xzos/PyZDDE/README.markdown

 ##### Issues and how you can help

-The page [issues and how you can help](https://github.com/indranilsinharoy/PyZDDE/wiki/Issues-and-how-you-can-help) enlists some issues that are not necessarily bugs.
-Instead, they are features or functionalities that need to be implemented and you can help.

-If you find any bug, or would like to suggest any improvement to the current PyZDDE library please consider reporting at the [issues page](https://github.com/indranilsinharoy/PyZDDE/issues?state=open).
+The  [issues page](https://github.com/indranilsinharoy/PyZDDE/issues?state=open) lists current open issues, bugs, and feature request.
+If you find any bug, or would like to suggest any improvement to the current PyZDDE library please add them to the issues page.
+Your ideas, feedback and suggestions are more then welcome.

 Thank you very much.